koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/filesystem-access.md

   capabilities."
 />

-This API allows interaction with files on a user's local device or on a user-accessible network file system.
+This API allows interaction with files on a user's local device or user-accessible network file system.
 The core functionality of this API includes reading files, writing or saving files, and accessing the directory structure.

 Most interaction with files and directories is accomplished with `fsPromises` methods from the namespace wrapper class.
-The available `fsPromises` methods on the namespace wrapper class include: `fs`, `fsStaking`, `fsWriteStream`, and `fsReadStream`.
+The available `fsPromises` methods on the namespace wrapper class include `fs`, `fsStaking`, `fsWriteStream`, and `fsReadStream`.

 ### fs Method

 The `fs` method is a useful utility that accepts three arguments:

-- `method` :This refers to the `fsPromise` method that you want to call.
+- `method`: This refers to the `fsPromise` method that you want to call.
-- `path`: TThe path for the express call relevant to the specific `fsPromise` method call.
+- `path`: The path for the express call is relevant to the specific `fsPromise` method call.
 - `...args`: Any additional parameters that may be required for the `fsPromise` call.

 ```typescript